Table of contents

 Use CaseCheck equality of ratiosExams (CUET, SSC, Banking), real-life problems

-What is Proportion in Maths ?
+What is Proportion in Maths?

-a : b = c : d or a/b = c/d
+a : b = c : d

-For example : if 2/4 = 3/6, then the numbers 2, 4, 3, and 6 are in proportion.
+2/4 = 3/6, so 2, 4, 3, and 6 are in proportion.

-1. Write two ratios (a : b and c : d).
+1. Write the two ratios (a : b and c : d).

-2. Convert them into fractions (a/b and c/d).
+2. Convert them to fractions (a/b and c/d).

-3. Cross multiply: a × d = b × c.
+3. Cross multiply → a × d and b × c.

-Solved Examples on Proportion formula
+Solved Examples on Proportion Formula

 Example 1: Check if 2, 4, 6, 12 are in proportion.